appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 5) Observe SSL status over ProxySQL frontend and backend connection

-### Install KubeDB
+#### Install KubeDB

 We need to have KubeDB operator version `v2022.05.24` or later to test ProxySQL.
-To install KubeDB in your cluster , you may follow this [Link](https://kubedb.com/docs/v2022.05.24/setup/)
+To install KubeDB in your cluster, you may follow this [Link](https://kubedb.com/docs/v2022.05.24/setup/)

-### Install cert manager
+#### Install cert manager

-If you don't want TLS secured connecion for your ProxySQL or MySQL you can skip this part.
+If you don't want TLS secured connection for your ProxySQL or MySQL you can skip this part.
 As we are going to test TLS secured connections, we need to install cert manager in our cluster first.
 You can install cert manager operator in your cluster with this following command, <br>
 ```shell
 ~$ kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.7.2/cert-manager.yaml
 ```

-### Create issuer
+#### Create issuer

 We also need an issuer to generate certs and keys for TLS secured connections.
 * Start off by generating our ca-certificates using openssl,